Dylan-Smith17/SoftwareEngineeringGroup-9/README - instructions.txt

 3.)
 Navigate to the repository file location and in one of the tabs enter: chmod +x start.bash

-4.) enter into console: .stat /start.bash
+4.) enter into console: bash start.bash

 5.) enter into console: y    -> this will download all the dependencies

 6.)
 If splash screen does not pop up-> enter into concole: pip install requests -> and re-run the start.bash

-7.) enter into console: python3 UDP_Server.py
+7.) enter into console: python3 DataBase/UDP_Server.py

 8.)
 Splash screen will pop up and close on its own